dlbewley/demo-autofs/layering/readme.md

 "registry.redhat.io"
 ```

 * Combine the global pull secret and the just created push secret into a new pull secret.
-Refer to this secret in the `MachineOSConfig.spec.baseImagePullSecret` later.

 ```bash
 jq -s '.[0] * .[1]' pull-secret.json push-secret.json > pull-and-push-secret.json